Royal Observer Corps: Commemorating 'The Corps'

 Marking the corps' 60th anniversary, BR locomotive No.73137, (refurbished as No.73202), was named, (1985-1999), "Royal Observer Corps".

 On 12 September 2008, a replica of a No. 41 Squadron Spitfire MkIIA, wearing the "Observer Corps" badge and title, was installed as gate guardian at RAF High Wycombe.
 The original aircraft on which the replica is based; EB-Z ser. no P7666, was the personal aircraft of Sqn/Ldr Donald Finlay, Commanding Officer of No. 41 Squadron at RAF Hornchurch.
 This aircraft being one of two which Observer Corps personnel raised sufficient funds in order to purchase for the RAF at the start of World War II.
 (In 2010 a BAe Harrier GR9A was adorned with the tail code EB-Z and title "Observer Corps" in order to mark the 70th anniversary of the Battle of Britain.
 Harrier ZG857 displayed these additional markings during the months which preceded the type's retirement from RAF/RN service in March 2011.
 The aircraft was subsequently sold to the United States Department of Defense and was stored at the 309th Aerospace Maintenance and Regeneration Group (AMARG), at Davis-Monthan AFB, prior to being scrapped in August 2023).

-ROC commemorative stained glass window, RAF Bentley Priory.
+ROC stained glass window, RAF Bentley Priory.

 The ROC has twice been commemorated by the naming of railway locomotives.
 Constructed in 1946, the Battle of Britain class steam locomotive no.34050 was named "Royal Observer Corps" in February 1948, and was presented with an ROC Long Service Medal ribbon at Waterloo station on 2 July 1961 by Air Commodore C M Wight-Boycott.
 Withdrawn from service and scrapped in 1965, the locomotive's nameplate survived and now forms part of the collection at the RAF Museum.
 Constructed in 1966, the British Rail Class 73 electro-diesel locomotive no.73137 was from 1985 until 1999 named "Royal Observer Corps".
 Marking the 60th anniversary of the founding of the Corps, Air Chief Marshal Sir David Craig undertook the naming ceremony at Waterloo Station on 30 October 1985.

 Several Group Control surface buildings which were demolished to make way for private housing developments have been commemorated by the naming of streets, including Observer Court, Prestwick, Observer Close, Truro, and Observer Close, Bedford.
 The area of housing development at Kennet Heath, Thatcham, on the former site of RAF Thatcham, (until 1999 a distribution facility owned by the Defence Communication Services Agency), includes Observer Drive among the military-themed street names of the David Wilson Homes development.
 Royal Observer Way forms the access road to the Tesco superstore in Seaton, Devon.